springfall2008/batpred/README.md

   - predbat.iboost_best - Gives the predicted energy going into the iBoost - for charter
   - input_number.iboost_today - Gives the amount of energy modelled into the diverter today, resets at 11:30pm each night.
 Increments in the day.

-- The calcuated results under PV 10% scenario
+- The calculated results under PV 10% scenario
   - predbat.soc_kw_best10 - As soc_kw_best but using the 10% solar forecast, also holds minute by minute data (in attributes) to be charted
   - predbat.best10_pv_energy - Predicted PV 10% energy in Kwh
   - predbat.best10_metric - Predicted cost for PV 10%